ewoks-kit/ewoksorange/doc/tutorials/my_first_widget/testing.rst

 How to test this first widget ?
 ===============================

+In this chapter we will:

+* how to do simple test of a new orangecontrib widget

 Including the code in an orangecontrib section
 ----------------------------------------------

-Orange offers a mechanism to include widget to the orange canvas.
-For this your library must offer an 'orangecontrib' module.
+Orange offers a mechanism to include widget(s) to the orange canvas.

-For this you can refer to the :ref:`Starting a new project from scratch` chapter.
+Too benefit of it your library must contain a 'orangecontrib' module.
+See :ref:`Starting a new project from scratch` chapter.

-If your project is correctly configured you should see the widget appearing:
+If your project is correctly configured you should now perceive the widget we are building:

 .. image:: img/first_discovery.png

 .. note:: in this example we have an empty project with orange installed.
-The `RescaleDataOW` has been added in a `Test Tuto` orangecontrib.
+The `ClipDataOW` has been added in a `Test Tuto` orangecontrib.

 .. hint::